 If you notice any of these warning signs, try to step in as soon as possible.
 You may reach out to a doctor or mental health professional for help.

-If the situation escalates to a crisis, do your best to remain calm.
 Here are some techniques that may help you to de-escalate the crisis:

 - Keep your voice calm and talk slowly.